 Topical Organisation

-As the name itself suggests, this form of organisation explains different features and sides of the topic with no specific order.
+As the name itself suggests, this form of organisation explains different features and aspects of the topic with no specific order.
 Unlike climactic order, this type of essay organisation treats different aspects of one topic with the same importance.
-The way to achieve this is to divide the whole topic up into its subtopics and then define each one.
+The best way to achieve this is to divide the whole topic into its subtopics and then define each one.

 Where is Topical Organisation Used?